 Ink stains: If you were just writing on your table and lifted the paper to see that the writing has transferred to your table, don’t freak out yet.
 Ink stains are hard to remove, but it’s still possible.
 Right when you see the stain, mix baking soda with water and pour it over the stain, wiping with a damp cloth.
 You could also use a mixture of water and dishwashing liquid on treated wood surfaces, but you might want to test it on a small area before treating the whole thing.
 You wouldn’t want to accidentally damage your furniture in the process.

 Gum: Getting gum stuck on anything is terrible but it need not be a tragedy!
 If you accidentally get gum on your wood furniture, remove as much as you can then freeze what is left on the surface.
 Fill a bag with ice and place it on the gum.
 Let it sit a while until the gum freezes then scrape the frozen remnants with a butter knife or some other kind of flat tool.

 Scratches: Oops!
 Maybe while getting rid of that pesky gum you accidently scratched your wood surface.
 However that scratch came about, there are definitely ways to remedy it.
 Depending on the finish of the wood and/or the depth of the scratch, you can mask it with a marker, crayon, shoe polish, even coffee grounds!
 Whatever you choose, just make sure it matches the color of your furniture and remember to apply the color in the direction of the scratch.

-Other Natural Surfaces
+Solving Problems with Other Natural Furniture Surfaces

 Cleaning marble: Marble can be a bit tricky to clean and requires a mild detergent to remove stains.
 You can use soap and water or stain remover from a local home repair store.